 Recognise differences Collaborating with people who seem just like us can feel reassuring and within our comfort zone.
-But a diverse and equal workplace made up of people with different genders, ethnic origins and with varying backgrounds and skill-sets will be much more dynamic, creative and competitive in the long run.
-Be sure to fully exploit the strength that diversity brings to the table when setting up working groups or units.
+But a diverse and equal workplace made up of people with different genders, ethnic origins and with varying backgrounds and skillsets will be much more dynamic, and creative in the long run.
+Be sure to fully exploit the strength that diversity brings to the table when setting up working groups.